 3. Surround Yourself with People Who Inspire You

-Getting started as a planner is a roller coaster ride of good days and bad days.
+Getting started as a financial professional is a roller coaster ride of good days and bad days.
 Unfortunately, there are naysayers, haters, and lazy people out there just waiting to get you when you’re down.
 Get caught up in that negativity and you can assure yourself of a lackluster career.

 4. Not all Financial Companies are Created Equally

 The moment you put yourself out there to be working as a financial professional, potential employers will call.
 In our industry, companies have limited risk in hiring and recruiters are often paid for every hire they make no matter how bad the new employee is.
 Do you really want to work on a team of bad employees?
 Just because you get an offer, doesn’t mean you should take it.